UM Broadcasting Network

 The University of Mindanao Broadcasting Network (UMBN) is a Philippine radio network majority-owned and controlled by the Torres family.
 It serves as the media arm of the University of Mindanao.
 Its headquarters are located at the UMBN Media Center, C. Bangoy St. cor.
 Palma Gil St., Poblacion, Davao City, while its national marketing offices are located in Makati.
 UMBN and its subsidiary Mt.
-Apo Broadcasting System run AM and FM stations in Mindanao, while its other subsidiary Ditan Communications runs the Visayas stations.
+Apo Broadcasting System run AM and FM stations in Mindanao, while its other subsidiary Ditan Communications runs the Visayas and Luzon stations.
 It has three radio network brands, namely UMBN News & Public Affairs, Wild FM and Retro.